 On February 19, 2020, the Executive Board adopted the 2018 updated Coordinated Human Services Public Transportation Plan, Amendment #1 and formalized the MCC.
 CAMPO staff had convened the working group on May 22, 2019 inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access/Wake County, JCATS, KARTS and HARTS.
-The MCC has developed its membership, organizational and meeting structures, completed a working DRAFT "Recommended Implementation Strategy Schedule" including a rolling six months of actionable items, supported the City of Raleigh's 5310 Program Management Plan update and updated the coordinated regional plan.
-Three working Sub-committees - Administration, ADA and Community Transportation, that meet monthly, were created to address the characterized goals and beginning February 7, 2020 Human Service agencies and other stakeholders joined the Community Transportation sub-committee to share information and further coordinate.
+The MCC has developed its membership, organizational and meeting structures, completed a working "Recommended Implementation Strategy Schedule" including a rolling six months of actionable items, supported the City of Raleigh's 5310 Program Management Plan update and updated the coordinated regional plan.
+Three working Sub-committees - Administration, ADA and Community Transportation, that meet monthly, were created to address the characterized goals and beginning February 7, 2020 human service agencies and other stakeholders joined the Community Transportation sub-committee to share information and further coordinate.
 The full MCC committee began meeting quarterly on October 24, 2019.

-The committee members have continued work on the recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a regional methodology to address gaps in ADA service, conferencing with peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure, improving communications with the various human services providers, and determining universal definitions and policies for ADA services.
 Given the state response to COVID-19, all meetings are virtual until further notice.
-For 2020, the April 3rd and the May 6th sub-committee meetings were cancelled due to the transit provider's critical COVID response as was the April 23rd quarterly meeting.
-Committee meetings resumed on June 5th.
+For 2020, the April 3rd and the May 6th sub-committee meetings were cancelled due to the transit provider's necessary COVID response.
+The April 23rd quarterly meeting was also cancelled.
+Virtual committee meetings resumed on June 5th.

-To date, the MCC has completed work on formally establishing the committee, updating the CPT-HSTP, agreeing on coordinated/shared ADA service gap methodology language, supporting the 5310 PMP update, and establishing opportunity for coordinated provider ADA eligibility assessments.
-Work continues with coordinating transit provider policies for late cancellations/no shows, visitors, transfers and fares, and coordinating with other regional initiatives such as Live Well Wake and Wake County's Micro Transit Study.
-The MCC continues preparing for and monitoring the state's NEMT program changes, coordinating with human services agencies to begin additional communications outreach efforts and developing the mobility management program.
+To date, the MCC has also agreed on coordinated/shared ADA service gap methodology language and established the opportunity for coordinated provider ADA eligibility assessments.
+Work continues with the members coordinating transit provider policies for late cancellations/no shows, visitors, transfers and fares, and coordinating with other regional initiatives such as Live Well Wake and Wake County's Micro Transit Study.
+The MCC continues preparing for and monitoring the state's NEMT program changes with implementation to occur

+July 1, 2021, coordinating with human services agencies to begin additional communications outreach efforts and developing the mobility management program.

-The MCC members support bringing on a consultant to assist with the mobility management program development.
-Consequently, a Mobility Management Program joint study with Wake County has been added to CAMPO's FY22 UPWP.
-The MCC is also working on an updated draft MMP work scope to include a phased work approach, the review and analysis of existing regional programs and the impact of a mobility management program on each existing program as well as recommendations regarding a potential regional mobility manager.
-The working sub committees met on January 6th and updated the full MCC committee at the quarterly January 21st meeting.
+Given the complexity of our regional transportation system and various mobility management programs, the MCC members recommend bringing on a consultant to assist with the mobility management program development.
+Consequently, a Mobility Management Program (MMP) joint study, to be conducted in partnership with Wake County, has been added to CAMPO's FY22 UPWP.
+The MCC is working on updating a draft MMP work scope to include a phased work approach.
+Phase I includes the review and analysis of existing regional programs, the impact of the mobility management program on each existing program as well as recommendations regarding hiring a potential regional mobility manager.
+Phase I would also include the drafting of a high level "white paper" identifying benefits and challenges a MMP may create, Board presentations and an Interlocal Agreement for agencies able to participate in Phase II, the actual development of the mobility management program.
+The working sub committees met last on February 5th and updated the full MCC committee at the quarterly January 21st meeting following the January 6th sub-committee meetings.
+Next scheduled meetings are March 5th.
 Information on the MCC including the meetings schedules, agendas and summaries are posted on the CAMPO website.
-Periodic updates to the TCC/TPAC and the CAMPO Executive Board will be provided with schedule and workplan updates anticipated to be presented during the third quarter of this fiscal year.
+Periodic updates to the Wake Board of Commissioners, TCC/TPAC and the CAMPO Executive Board and other boards will be provided with schedule and workplan updates anticipated to be presented during this fiscal year.
 (Staff Contact: Crystal Odum)

-F. NCDOT Highway Project U-2719 - Updates For the Blue Ridge and Hillsborough Intersection
+NCDOT Highway Project U-2719 - Updates

+For the Blue Ridge and Hillsborough Intersection

-Update on 4437: still waiting on ROW in order to begin utility relocation.
+• Update on 4437: still waiting on ROW in order to begin utility relocation.
 Closure of Blue Ridge has been pushed until after the fair in 2021.
 There will be utility relocation and road work to prep for that closure.